setup Hyrox on your Garmin Watch – everything you need to know about HYROX Sports Tech (WOD, AMRAP, CrossFit, Spartan)

 STRYD

-In this detailed review of Stryd, I look at its many uses in running.
-For HYROX, it is probably easiest to know that STRYD will give you highly accurate running distances and pace without GPS.
-It’s about $200, and I use mine several times weekly.
-It has a free and configurable Garmin Connect IQ data field to add to your HYROX sports profile.
+In this detailed review of Stryd, I examine its various applications in the field of running.
+For HYROX, it’s probably easiest to know that STRYD will provide highly accurate running distances and pace without the need for GPS.
+It costs around $200, and I use mine several times a week.
+It features a free and configurable Garmin Connect IQ data field that can be added to your HYROX sports profile.
 Consider if a footpod will catch on the rower’s straps.

 More: Stryd.com